SoftwareAG/c8y-docs/content/device-sdk/linux-agent-user-guide-bundle/building-installing-agent.md

 ### <a name = building-the-agent-with-modbus-support> Building the agent with Modbus support </a>

 Modbus support is disabled by default.
 In between step 4 and step 5 of [Building the basic agent](#basic-agent), you need to do one additional step to enable it.
-The Modbus feature requires the libmodbus library, so make sure you have libdmobus installed before building with Modbus support.
+The Modbus feature requires the libmodbus library, so make sure you have libdmobus installed before building the agent with Modbus support.

 After step 4 of [Building the basic agent](#basic-agent), edit your _Makefile_ file and set `PLUGIN_MODBUS` to `1` (enabled).
 By default, this variable is set `0` (disabled).